 Please use the “Send Concerns” function in Faculty Services.
 Concerns are:

-- emailed to the Associate Dean for Academic Affairs and, if selected (by clicking on the check box): the student, the student’s dean, and the student's advisor(s)
+- emailed to the Dean of Academic Success and, if selected (by clicking on the check box): the student, the student’s dean, and the student's advisor(s)

 - collated and reviewed by the deans at our weekly concerns meeting

 There are many factors that could impact a student's academic performance.
 We welcome faculty to share academic concerns so that we can provide students with support and connect them to resources as needed.
 We may not always be able to loop back to you regarding your concern, but we welcome your inquiries at any time.
 Please also don’t hesitate to call or email us with your concerns.

 What should I do when I have an urgent concern about a student’s well-being?

 Please contact Public Safety at 610-328-8333.
 Public Safety will respond to the emergency and contact the on-call dean staff as needed.

 What should I do if a parent or guardian contacts me about a student?

 Please refer the parent or guardian to the Dean of Students office at 610-328-8365 (weekday business hours) or to Public Safety at 610-328-8333 (in case of emergency).

 When should I direct students to a dean?